kaakaww/stackhawk-custom-image/integrations/README.md

 * [**Cypress**](https://github.com/stackhawk/stackhawk-custom-image/tree/main/integrations/cypress)
 * [**Playwright**](https://github.com/stackhawk/stackhawk-custom-image/tree/main/integrations/playwright)

+## Building Custom Docker Images

+You can run the following commands from this directory to build custom docker images with hawkscan and these tests

 ## Authentication

 To perform E2E testing on an application, these testing tools will require scripted authentication into the application.
 HawkScan provides [common patterns for Authentication](https://docs.stackhawk.com/hawkscan/authenticated-scanning/), and **javaspringvulny** demonstrates multiple forms of authentication.